MaP-science/MaPWebsite/_pages/funding.md

 # Funding Sources

+<hr style="border-top: 3px solid #e1e3e3;"> <!-- Add a faint horizontal line here -->

 Tim will give an overview of funding sources here with logos.

 Here are some that might be relevant!